allardjun/MCSBBootcampDry/Day 1/git-lecture.md

-# Managing a project using git
+# Managing a project and git

 In undergrad, your projects were probably at most a quarter long.
 In grad school, you'll work on projects for years, often with other people.
 This makes keeping track of what you're doing extremely important.